 The Authority currently holds significant invested funds, representing income received in advance of expenditure plus balances and reserves held.
-In the past 9 months, the Authority's investment balance has ranged between £31 million and £144 million.
-The Combined Authority Investment Plan was approved in July 2023 setting out a forecasted expenditure profile over the period to 2029.
-The increased spending plans will reduce the previously held balances significantly and as such the invested funds will reduce to a minimal amount reserved for unforeseen circumstances during 2023/24.
+In the past 9 months, the Authority's investment balance has ranged between £18 million and £82 million.
+The Combined Authority Investment Plan sets out the forecasted expenditure profile over the Investment Plan period to 2029.
+The increased spending plans will reduce the previously held balances significantly and as such the invested funds will reduce to a minimal amount reserved for unforeseen circumstances during 2024/25.